-Given a rate of weathering and "soil erosion", calculate the equivlalent rate of crustal denudation and rock erosion From a topographic map, calculate hillslope gradient (in degrees, in percent, in ratio form) Draw a topographic profile from a topographic map.
+Map scaling, determining fractional scales Given a rate of weathering and "soil erosion", calculate the equivalent rate of crustal denudation and rock erosion Calculate long term and short term erosion rates at the watershed scale Interpret degree of weathering from soil and rock characteristics; Interpret relative ages from weathering data From a topographic map, calculate hillslope gradient (in degrees, in percent, in ratio form) Draw a topographic profile from a topographic map.

-Plot soil texture data on a triangular diagram, determine soil classification, calculate soil texture parameters calculate potential energy, kinetic energy, force, weight, stress resolve weight, shear and normal stress from a basic slope problem determine slope stability; calculate gradient and slope angle in degrees and percent identification of basic landforms and geomorphic process by examining aerial imagery calculating the slope of stream channel or hillslope from a topographic map (in degrees and percent) Key Concepts Give examples of resistant vs. non-resistant lithologies, and how they respond to erosion and landscape evolution.
+Plot soil texture data on a triangular diagram, determine soil classification, calculate soil texture parameters Apply landscape analysis concepts to air photos (landform, material, age, process) Interpret geomorphic information from soil survey maps / data Identification of basic landforms and geomorphic process by examining aerial imagery calculate the slope of stream channel or hillslope from a topographic map (in degrees and percent) Key Concepts and essay questions Give examples of resistant vs. non-resistant lithologies, and how they respond to erosion and landscape evolution.
 List and discuss the driving mechanisms for geologic / geomorphic processes.
-Give example rates of crustal uplift and crustal erosion What are the necessary elements for the collection and analysis of air photos.
+List and discuss the Give example rates of crustal uplift and crustal erosion What are the necessary elements for the collection and analysis of air photos.
 What is the significance of "clay" at the Earth's surface What factors effect rates of weathering?
 What are the physical and chemical weathering processes?
 What is the difference between soil and sediment?
 How are soils formed?
 How are they identified?
 What are the soil forming factors, and how are they used as a dating tool in geomorphology?
 What are the range of processes, landforms, and surficial materials found at the Earth's surface? in western Oregon?
 Can you make some general sketches showing these geomorphic elements?
 How does the landscape evolve over time?
 How does this relate to systems theory?
 Thresholds theory?
 What are the typical ranges of rates and processes of erosion and deposition found at the Earth's surface?
-List and discuss the mass wasting classification system?
-What factors effect slope stability?
+Discuss the controls of bedrock lithology on landslide style and susceptibility in the Oregon Coast Range?
+Draw and discuss the mass wasting classification system.
+Identify mass wasting processes from air photos and field photographs.